 about

-Audrey holds an MFA in Ceramics from Penn State University, a BFA from the New York State College of Ceramics at Alfred University, and completed post-baccalaureate studies at Colorado State University.
-She has recently participated in residencies at the Ceramics Program, Office for the Arts at Harvard, Haystack Mountain School of Crafts, and Watershed Center for the Ceramic Arts.
-Her work has been supported by several grants and honors, including the Center for Craft’s Windgate-Lamar Fellowship, the NCECA Graduate Student Fellowship, and recognition as a Ceramics Monthly 2023 Emerging Artist.
-Audrey currently works and teaches at The Clay Studio in Philadelphia, PA as the Prototyping & Digital Fabrication Studio Manager, and has taught at institutions such as the Tyler School of Art and Architecture, Massachusetts College of Art and Design, and Anderson Ranch Arts Center.
+Audrey holds an MFA from Penn State University, a BFA from the New York State College of Ceramics at Alfred University, and completed post-baccalaureate studies at Colorado State University.
+She has recently participated in residencies at the Ceramics Program, Office for the Arts at Harvard; Haystack Mountain School of Crafts; and the Watershed Center for the Ceramic Arts.
+Her work has been supported by several awards, including the Center for Craft’s Windgate-Lamar Fellowship, the NCECA Graduate Student Fellowship, and recognition as a Ceramics Monthly 2023 Emerging Artist.